Kinvey/stats-logger/README.md

 There are two types of means - count means, which calculate the mean as the sum of the values passed / number of times recordStat is invoked, and stat means, which calculate the mean as the sum of the values passed / some other stat that is being tracked.

 * `meanType` 'count' or 'stat', the type of mean.
 Defaults to 'count'.
+* `divisorStat` If meanType is 'stat', the name of the stat to use as the divsior.
-* `statName` If meanType is 'stat', the name of the stat to calculate the mean against.
+* `dividendStat` If meanType is 'stat', the name of the stat to use as the dividend
+* `initialValue` The initial value of the counter (defaults to ).
+Defaults to null.
+* `resetValue` The value to reset the counter by after each flush.
+Defaults to null.
 * `suppressReset` if true, then does not reset the counter on flush.
 Defaults to false.
+* `fractionDigits` the number of fracitonal digits to the right of the decimal place to round to

 Sample count mean type